Workshop instructors

 Wolfgang Messert

 As a member of the DICTUM workshop team, Wolfgang Messert shares his enthusiasm for the carpentry trade with the course participants.
-He pays particular attention to the subject of sharpening and ensures that tools and knives are sharp in numerous courses.
-But even in his spare time, the master carpenter can't let go of the subject of wood, when he creates beautiful marquetry work.
+He is particularly focussed on sharpening, and in numerous courses he ensures that tools and knives have sharp blades.
+But even in his free time, the master carpenter is passionate about wood and creates beautiful marquetry work.